Tinkoff/uconfig/README.md

 ### Optional elements

-All configuration elements can be defined as optional, for different types it is done differently and has different meaning.
+All configuration elements can be defined as optional.
+For different types it is done differently and has different meaning.

 #### `uconfig::Variable`